dwojciec/debugging-lab-summit-2019/instructions/squash.md

 You can see that the traffic between the two version of the ***Catalog*** is shared equitably (at least very very close).

 After one week trial, you have collected enough information to confirm that product descriptions in uppercase do increate sales rates.
 So you will route all the traffic to ***Catalog Service v2***.
-Go back to the Terminal and run the following command:
+Go back to the ***Terminal Window of CodeReady Workspaces*** and run the following command:

 ~~~shell
 $ cat << EOF | oc replace -f -